-The ability of each for these entities and healthcare partners to share a common database and to make updates of that database instantly available to every other member of the healthcare team is the backbone of SETMA's IDS.
 The reality is that whether a family physician, a cardiologist or an endocrinologist, the initial information needed on a patient is the same: chief complaint, history of present illness, review of systems, allergies, past medical history, family history, social history, and habits.
-If this information can be shared, it will make the IDS more efficient and more effective, and that will increase the excellence of the care.
+If this information can be shared, it will make the IDN more efficient and more effective, and that will increase the excellence of the care.

 Information systems also enable the healthcare provider to drive the delivery process because of the data, which is available.
 Traditionally, healthcare providers only responded to the care request of their patients.
 Now, providers can structure and deliver preventive care and routine care, which is more cost sensitive and higher quality.

 Healthcare driven by the provider is: higher quality, more cost-effective, preventive and more effective.
-The only way the healthcare provider can drive health care is with records, which give him/her the capacity:
+The only way the healthcare provider can drive health care is with records, which give him/her the capacity to:

-- To measure outcomes,
+- Measure outcomes.

-- To monitor preventive care and
+- Monitor preventive care and

-- To make patients' healthcare database available at every point of the patient's access to healthcare.
+- Make patients' healthcare database available at every point of the patient's access to healthcare.